All Episodes

 Vote for the man who compromised with evil.

-I won't say the Republican base strategy, but a total failure, but it's nice to see it blow up in the face of the establishment from time to time.
+I won't say the Republican base strategy has been a total failure, but it's nice to see it blow up in the face of the establishment from time to time.

 This is ruling class talk.

-Jonathan Chate, New Republic, hate merchant, big lib, is winking at us.
+Jonathan Chait, New Republic, hate merchant, big lib, is winking at us.

-He's saying, look, these guys, you know, our counterparts over at the Wall Street Journal editorial page and a weekly Standard National Review.
+He's saying, look, these guys, you know, our counterparts over at the Wall Street Journal editorial page and the Weekly Standard National Review.

-And, you know, all of us, all these conservatives, you think Republicans they understand that this we're not, there's no freedom at risk here.
+And, you know, all these conservatives, these Republicans, they understand that this, we're not, there's no freedom at risk here.

 Obama's not destroying the country.